mogawinch/Pokemon-Petalburg-Dynasty/README.md

 ## AI Disclaimer

 - Being upfront, AI coding was used during the process.
 I made a 10,000-line design document, and with Claude we split it into 42 phases.
-Each phase was built by Claude, then tested, reviewed and validated by me.
+Each phase was written by Claude, then tested, reviewed and validated by me.
 - I also used Claude for text placeholders, which I rewrote completely one by one.
 - I reviewed and validated everything that went in.
 - **No art, music or maps are AI.** Those are mine, pret's, RH Hideout's and Pokémon Heart & Soul's, credited in the README.